 What is Bleach?

-While there are several types of bleach, we are most likely referring to chlorine bleach when we are talking about common household bleach.
+When used at the right concentration, bleach is a common household chemical that will disinfect and kill mold, germs, viruses, bacteria, and other pathogens.
+While there are several types of bleach, we are most likely referring to chlorine bleach.
 Mixing chlorine bleach with other chemicals can be extremely dangerous.

 Why Did the Mold Come Back After Cleaning With Bleach?